maxpiva/Sushi.Net/README.md

 * script [Execute the script, instead analyze the sources]

 The script file created shows the inserts and the cuts required to convert the source file into the destination file.
-This is useful when you have a bunch of files, where the cuts are the same, or to fine-tune a conversion.
+This is useful when you have a bunch of files, where the cuts/inserts are the same, or to fine-tune a conversion.

 ## Requirements